 Food is part of the fun on vacation, but those calories really add up if you travel regularly.
-I'm far from perfect, but I have figured out a few simple healthy helps along our way.
+My family has figured out a few simple ways to eat healthy on vacation.
 When I follow my own advice, it really works!

 Here are six simple tips to help you eat healthy on vacation.